sr99622/Cayenue/README.md

   sudo useradd -m <username>
   ```

-  The samba access requires a passord for the user
+  The samba access requires a password for the user

   ```
   sudo smbpasswd -a <username>